Coko7/kanumi/README.md

 Commands:
-  show      Print all metadatas and exit query     Query the matching metadata for a given image path generate  Generate default metadata for a given image [aliases: gen] help      Print this message or the help of the given subcommand(s)
+  show      Print all metadatas and exit get       Get the metadata associated to a given image file generate  Generate default metadata for a given image [aliases: gen] help      Print this message or the help of the given subcommand(s)